 - Multiple tom pad

 Drums and Pads

-The snare pad on the DTX760K is larger and heavier.
+The snare pad on the DTX760K is much larger and heavier.
 It measures 12 inches in diameter, more than the 8-inch pad in the DTX720K.
-This is why Yamaha had decided not to mount it on a rack.
+This is why Yamaha decided not to mount it on a rack.
 Instead, it comes with a separate snare.